-- In the absence of other information, each client uses the compiled-in default character set, usually latin1. - Each client can autodetect which character set to use based on the operating system setting, such as the value of the LANG or LC\ALL locale environment variable on Unix systems or the code page setting on Windows systems.
+- In the absence of other information, each client uses the compiled-in default character set, usually utf8mb4. - Each client can autodetect which character set to use based on the operating system setting, such as the value of the LANG or LC\ALL locale environment variable on Unix systems or the code page setting on Windows systems.
 For systems on which the locale is available from the OS, the client uses it to set the default character set rather than using the compiled-in default.
 For example, setting LANG to ru\RU.KOI8-R causes the koi8r character set to be used.
 Thus, users can configure the locale in their environment for use by MySQL clients.

 The OS character set is mapped to the closest MySQL character set if there is no exact match.
 If the client does not support the matching character set, it uses the compiled-in default.
-For example, ucs2 is not supported as a connection character set, so it maps to the compiled-in default.
+For example, utf8 and utf-8 map to utf8mb4, and ucs2 is not supported as a connection character set, so it maps to the compiled-in default.